-These companies can cover various parts of the app’s performance, be it user behavior, ad impressions, identification of ad whales, in-app purchases, traffic sources, etc.
+These companies can cover various parts of the app’s performance, ad impressions, identification of ad whales, in-app purchases, traffic sources, etc.

 As ever, there are multitudes of such platforms available out there, and they include Soomla, Google Analytics, Localytics, Firebase, Mixpanel, Flurry, Adjust, AppDynamics, AppsFlyer, UXCam, Apple Analytics, Asking Point, App Annie, and more.